-If the US authorities subsequently amend the underlying US Regulations to introduce additional or broader exemptions, the [ECD]Guernsey authorities will incorporate these changes into the <a href="ECD]Guernsey Regulations or Guidance Notes subject to the agreement of the IRS.
-Any updates will be published on the dedicated [Exchange of Information webpage] Intergovernmental Agreements webpage.
+If the US authorities subsequently amend the underlying US Regulations to introduce additional or broader exemptions, the Guernsey authorities will incorporate these changes into the Guernsey Regulations or Guidance Notes subject to the agreement of the IRS.
+Any updates will be published on the dedicated Intergovernmental Agreements webpage.

 The definitions set out in the Agreements apply in place of those in the US Regulations and differ in some cases to those in the US Regulations.
-The Agreements state that [CD]Guernsey may permit [CD]Guernsey Financial Institutions to apply definitions in the US Regulations in place of those in the Agreement provided that doing so would not frustrate the purpose of the Agreement.
-Permitted variances arewill be set out in Appendix 54 (to be updated in due course).
+The Agreements state that Guernsey may permit Guernsey Financial Institutions to apply definitions in the US Regulations in place of those in the Agreement provided that doing so would not frustrate the purpose of the Agreement.
+Permitted variances will be set out in Appendix 4 (to be updated in due course).

 1.5.
-The role of the [CD]Guernsey Competent Authority
+The role of the Guernsey Competent Authority

-The [CD]Guernsey Competent Authority is the Comptroller of Taxes/Assessor of Income Tax/Director of Income Tax or his delegate.
-The [CD]Guernsey Competent Authority will collect the information required to be disclosed and pass that information to the IRS in respect of the US Agreement and HMRC in respect of the UK Agreement.
+The Guernsey Competent Authority is the Director of Income Tax or his delegate.
+The Guernsey Competent Authority will collect the information required to be disclosed and pass that information to the IRS in respect of the US Agreement and HMRC in respect of the UK Agreement.

-The [CD]Guernsey Competent Authority will not audit the information provided by the Financial Institutions.
-It is the responsibility of each Financial Institution to provide the correct information in the correct format to the [CD]Guernsey Competent Authority.
+The Guernsey Competent Authority will not audit the information provided by the Financial Institutions.
+It is the responsibility of each Financial Institution to provide the correct information in the correct format to the Guernsey Competent Authority.

-As necessary the Competent Authority will enforce the [CD]Guernsey Regulations in cases of significant non-compliance notified to it by the US or UK Competent Authority.
+As necessary the Competent Authority will enforce the Guernsey Regulations in cases of significant non-compliance notified to it by the US or UK Competent Authority.

 1.6.
-Specified Persons Person
+Specified Person

-Reference to Specified Person in these Guidance Notes relates to either a Specified-US Person or Specified UK Person as the context requires.
+Reference to Specified Person in these Guidance Notes relates to either a Specified US Person or Specified UK Person as the context requires.
 Where a different treatment applies, these Guidance Notes will state Specified US Person or Specified UK Person as necessary.